robertoalonsotrillo/_Demiurge_/README.md

 ### melGAN

 **[MELGAN](https://github.com/buganart/melgan-neurips)**  (Kumar et al. 2019) is a fully convolutional non-autoregressive feed-forward adversarial network that uses mel-spectrograms as a lower-resolution audio representation model that can be both efficiently computed from and inverted back to raw audio format.
-An average melGAN run on [Google Colab](https://colab.research.google.com/) using a single V100 GPU may need a week to produce satisfactory results.The results obtained using a multi-GPU approach with parallel data vary.
+An average melGAN run on [Google Colab](https://colab.research.google.com/) using a single V100 GPU may need a week to produce satisfactory results.
+The results obtained using a multi-GPU approach with parallel data vary.
 You may track our work through

 <img width="957" alt="melgan" src="https://user-images.githubusercontent.com/68105693/115818429-53b94100-a42f-11eb-9cb5-1c6c20ba5243.png">